-As she stood, Reynoso thought of the brilliant reds, blues, golds and purples of the intricate stained-glass windows that she and her classmates studying at Université de l'Ouest, a St. Edward’s partner university in Angers, had just seen at the Cathedral of Notre-Dame in Strasbourg.
-Light from a hundred flickering candles casting shadows across the smooth pews.
-A reverent stillness.
+As she stood, Reynoso thought of the brilliant reds, blues, golds and purples of the intricate stained-glass windows that she and her classmates who were studying at Université Catholique de l’Ouest, a St. Edward’s partner university in Angers, had just seen at the Cathedral of Notre-Dame in Strasbourg.
+Light from a hundred flickering candles cast shadows across the smooth pews.
+The air was filled with a reverent stillness.

 Reynoso is working hard to beat those odds.
-She enrolled at St. Edward’s after visiting campus with a high school classmate and an advisor from Breakthrough Central Texas, which provides resources and support to help low-income students in becoming first-generation college graduates.
+She enrolled at St. Edward’s after visiting campus with a high school classmate and an advisor from Breakthrough Central Texas, which provides resources and support to help low-income students become first-generation college graduates.

 “There wasn’t anything like Breakthrough when I was growing up,” she says.
 “I was lucky that my group of friends wanted to go to college.
 We didn’t really have any idea how to make it happen, but we were each other’s motivation when things got tough.”

 Then, after graduating from Texas A&M University–Commerce and earning her teaching certification, Ballard came to rely on her colleagues for professional and moral support as a novice English teacher at Commerce High School in the late 1970s.
 “Needing help and not knowing where or how to get it is a very lonely place to be, whether you’re trying to graduate from high school, get through college, or do your job,” she says.
-In the field of education specifically, a lack of resources, training and support has taken a toll, with 17 percent of new teachers quitting within five years, according to the U.S. Department of Education.
+In the field of education, specifically, a lack of resources, training and support has taken a toll, with 50 percent of new teachers leaving the profession within five years, according to the U.S. Department of Education.
 Partnering with Breakthrough, Ballard knew, “would put even more resources into helping everyone — their students and ours — succeed.”